 What’s your budget?

 The quickest way to narrow down your options is to set a budget.
 Sure, spending more money often gets you more features, but there’s a point of diminishing returns here.
-Also, we don’t want you to pay for features you won’t use, so it’s important to take your needs and finances into account when making a decision.
+Also, we don’t want you to pay for features you won’t use, so it’s important to consider your needs and finances when making a decision.
 Most people won’t want to spend more than $50-100 USD, and that’s perfectly fine.
 You can get quite a few good Bluetooth speakers on a tight budget.
 However, if you’re willing to stretch your wallet a bit, you’ll get better sound quality and battery life.

 What is frequency response?

 We’ve already covered plenty in this Bluetooth speakers guide, but there’s still a bit more to learn.
 To get the best speaker for your needs it’s important to understand what frequency response is, and what kind of sound profile you prefer.
-Remember, a single-unit Bluetooth speaker has its limitations, and it will never sound as good as a multi-unit home setup.
+Remember, a single-unit Bluetooth speaker has limitations and will never sound as good as a multi-unit home setup.
 You can learn even more about the technical ins and outs of speakers from our in-depth article here.

 Ideally, a loudspeaker should produce an output between 20Hz-20kHz, which makes sense since that’s also the range of human hearing.
 The auditory platonic ideal is a neutral, or flat, response, which means there’s no deviation in loudness from one frequency to another.
 This is virtually impossible to achieve, particularly in an imperfect environment.
 Plus, very few casual listeners actually seek out this kind of sound profile; instead, many of us prefer something with a bit more bass and treble.

-If you demand accurate audio quality, you will have a hard time finding it from a single speaker unit, rather than something with a dedicated subwoofer.
+If you demand accurate audio quality, you will have difficulty finding it from a single speaker unit, rather than something with a dedicated subwoofer.
 Standalone speakers struggle to reproduce loud, accurate bass notes due to physical constraints, but there are some hardware tricks to getting around this.
 Many companies use passive radiators, which rely on the active driver to produce enough power to move the passive ones and create that familiar oomph in the lows.

 This article should act as a fine springboard for you to pick out an appropriate Bluetooth speaker for your lifestyle.
 There’s plenty more you can read to learn about sound quality or audio myths, but for now, get out and go enjoy your music.